 4.2.1.
 General Remarks

-Template C 17.01 (OPR DETAILS 1) summarises the information on the gross losses and loss recoveries registered by an institution in the last year by event types and business lines.
+Template C 17.01 (OPR DETAILS 1) summarises the information on the gross losses and loss recoveries registered by an institution in the last year by event types and business lines, following the definitions in Table 1 and Table 2 in this section.
 Template C 17.02 (OPR DETAILS 2) provides detailed information on the largest loss events in the most recent year.
+Only events that result in a loss should be captured.

+Table 1: Event types for operational risk events